Explore The Pearl of the Aegean: The Best Places To Visit In Izmir

 4. Agora Archaeological Site

-The Agora of Smyrna, a Greek public space, is an open-air museum in the Namazgâh district.
+The Agora of Smyrna, a Greek public space, is an open-air museum in the Namazgâh district and another best place to visit in Izmir.
 It is one of the world’s few agoras situated within a modern city, with a three-layered construction, basilicas, marble columns, arches, and antique carvings.

 Some of the items and excavations from this site are now on display in the Izmir Archaeological Museum and the Museum of Art and History.
 For history lovers, this place is a gold mine for ancient Greek architecture and culture attracting thousands of tourists from all over.